gabrielliwerant/abrightcms/dev/README.md

 # A Bright CMS Development Folder

 Don't include this folder in your production environment.
-This is the place where we store non-production classes used for debuging, testing, or bulding production aspects like CSS from LESS code.
+This is the place where we store non-production classes used for debuging, testing, or the like.

-We also use this as a place to store and modify js, CSS, and any images in a development state, where they are fully separated and expanded for debugging and working.

-We may also need different JSON or XML files to load data in development, so we store those here and use for testing in development mode.

 ## Requirements